adambedingfield/note-taker/README.md

 ## Layout<br>
 Upon viewing the site, the user is brought to a homepage as shown below.
 ![homepage](./img/homepage.png)<br>
 After clicking "Get Started", the user is then brought to the note page.
 The left side houses the notes column and the right is where notes are input.
+Clicking on each note title will display its content on the right.
 ![notepage](./img/notepage.png)
 ## Features<br>
 The note input section includes a note title and description, when users are finished with their note a save icon on the right will appear.
 Clicking this will save the note to the column.